python-openapi/openapi-core/README.rst

 Django
 ******

-You can use DjangoOpenAPIRequest a Django request factory:
+For Django 2.2 you can use DjangoOpenAPIRequest a Django request factory:

 .. code-block:: python